Renadalju/W4/README.md

 This includes:
 - Trained model checkpoints
 - Saved weights for feature extraction and fine-tuning
-- All Assignment Files and Project
+- All assignment files and project-related assets

 ---

 ## Notes

-- Commits are structured and separated per task/assignment
+- Commits are structured and separated per task and assignment